O1ahmad/ansible-role-lotus/README.md

 - path on target host the `lotus` service should establish as its runtime configuration and data directory.

 `lotus_storage_path: </path/to/miner/data-dir>` (**default**: `/opt/lotus/.lotusstorage`)
-- path on target host the `lotus-storage-miner` service should establish as its runtime and data storage directory.
+- path on target host the `lotus-miner` service should establish as its runtime and data storage directory.

 `go_autoinstall: <true|false>` (**default**: `false`)
 - automatically install the specified version of Go packages and binaries.
 Useful when installing from source which requires `go` as a part of its build process